 Families support early spatial reasoning development in a range of ways, often without realising this is what they are doing.
 When family members engage in early physical play and other experiences with children, this supports early spatial exploration and sense-making.
-Taking children around their locality, rough and tumble play and providing time and space to explore their bodies and the space around them makes a vital contribution to children's early spatial learning.
+Taking children around their locality, rough and tumble play and providing time and space for children to explore their bodies and the space around them, all make a vital contribution to children's early spatial learning.